Basic installation instructions | Use any symbol in any TrueType font | Microsoft and other international font sites | Home page

 Unicode.org publishes an index of Unicode character names.
 Note that in any particular font, some non-alphabetical characters (for example, unusual ligatures) may not be listed in the position indicated in this list.
 Always confirm the character position by looking in the font itself with a utility such as TrueType Explorer.

 Microsoft formerly posted an extensive series of multilingual TrueType fonts at its typography web site, but withdrew them after they were downloaded by many Linux users.
-Most of the fonts have now been posted legally at a page on the Sourceforge site (download the .EXE files listed under "the fonts" and run them to install the fonts they contain).
+Most of the fonts have now been posted legally at a page on the Sourceforge site (download the .EXE files listed under "the fonts" (then "final") and run them to install the fonts they contain).
 Other international TrueType fonts may be found through Alan Wood's Unicode Resources.

 Most versions of WordPerfect for Windows ship with large collections of fonts that should be usable in WordPerfect for DOS (the fonts are typically stored on CD2 of a two-CD set).